 Getting into Psychology Courses

 How do I enroll in PSY courses?

-Generally, all course enrolment is done by students through ROSI at www.rosi.utoronto.ca on the Student Web Service (SWS).
+Generally, all course enrolment is done by students through ACORN/ROSI at www.rosi.utoronto.ca on the Student Web Service (SWS).
 Prerequisites are checked and enforced.

-200 and 300 level courses: Priority is given to Psychology Program students to enrol first and then the course becomes available to UTM and other students later.
-Dates can be found in the Academic Calendar under Important Dates. http://www.utm.utoronto.ca/registrar/current-students/important-dates-upcoming-dates
+300 level courses: Priority is given to Psychology Program students to enrol first and then the course becomes available to UTM and other students later.
+Dates can be found in the Academic Calendar under Important Dates. http://www.utm.utoronto.ca/registrar/important-dates

 Is there a waiting list for Psychology courses?

-Please note that waiting lists are closed approximately 2 weeks after the course starts.
+Please note that waiting lists are closed the same date as the day to add classes approx. 2 weeks after the course starts.
 Also note that the Department cannot jump students on the waiting list and add them into the course before everyone else.
 You need to wait your turn; first-come, first-serve.

 I am far down on the waiting list.
 Should I remain on the list, or remove myself and try to enroll in another course?